status-im/swarms/ideas/120-swarm-process.md

 - ii.
 Measure Core/Swarm OKR coverage and communicate this/needs.
 - iii.
 Evaluation terminology and expectations are clarified in manual.

+Town Hall Update: 2017-04-09

+Progress last two weeks: Move to PR based ideas with discrete steps; make Ideas repo more homey; measure and communicate OKR coverage; capture participation and iterations in ideas.

+Goals for next two weeks: Ensure repo is kept up to date; support swarm leads and idea creators; clarify evaluator role; capture and spread knowledge about swarm lifecycle, definition and roles.

 ### Iteration 1
 Goal Date: 2017-04-20